felgueres/clustered-ab-test/README.md

 At a household-level, smart-metering technology is a means to collect high resolution temporal data.
 The analysis of intra-day user behavior opens the possibility to tackle demand volatility and help balance the grid.

-The dataset used in this project derives from the CER Smart Metering Project in Ireland (http://www.ucd.ie/issda/data/commissionforenergyregulationcer/), where users were monitored and tested with time-of-use tariffs.

-Note the CER project aimed to address the household response towards time-of-use tariffs but to the point of this project, did not attempt to identify the subgroups of users that drive it.

 ### Data Source

  * Irish Social Science Data Archive: Smart Meter